-At Hofstede Insights, we help you build and strengthen this synergy.
+At The Culture Factor Group (Previously known as Hofstede Insights), we help you build and strengthen this synergy.

 Our network of experts business consultants collaborate with you and your team to unlock meaningful insights to align your culture with and strategy, all backed by rigorous academic theory and data-driven analysis.

 From consulting and training to certifications and tools, we help you achieve excellent results and realign your internal culture to achieve business strategy results.